ruicliu/botframework-telephony/experimental/TelephonyControl.md

 If a recording is started for a conversation (On any storage path), recording cannot be started elsewhere.
 Channel should return "RecordingAlreadyInProgress" in this case, and otherwise do nothing.
 This will require the channel to ensure some synchronization so that no race condition is experienced by consumers of thsi API.

+If StopRecording is called and there is no recording in progress, channel should return "RecordingNotStarted".

 If a recording for a single conversation is stopped and started again, the recordings should be appended in storage.

+Channels must return a recording id that uniquely refers to the recording at the storage path.
+Channels should prefer to use conversation id as this recording id where possible.

 ```csharp
 public class AdapterWithRecording : AdapterWithErrorHandler